 Students that successfully complete the program will receive a Certificate of Completion and will be eligible to apply for the California Certified Medical Assistant (CCMA) Exam.

 Cost: $13,350 - Books and supplies included

 Scholarship opportunities are available through the Baldy View ROP Foundation.

 - Must show proof of a negative tuberculosis immunization or chest X-ray by first day of class; recommended Hep B immunization

-- Must complete the Test of Adult Basic Education (TABE) Exam and receive an appropriate score (Level: 5)
+- Must complete the Test of Adult Basic Education (TABE) Exam and receive an appropriate score of 5 or higher

-- Government issued ID & Social Security Card
+- Must present a government issued ID & Social Security Card

 Clinical Training: Work based experiences are an integral part of most licensing programs.
 Medical Assistant students are required to participate in administering direct patient care under the guidance of an instructor.
 Students are assessed in their knowledge, skills, and work habits.
 Clinical training sites are pre-arranged by the program instructor and are established by a contract with the clinical facility.